MultitudeVR/directory-tree-copier/README.md

 # Directory Tree Copier

 Directory Tree Copier is a Python tool that allows you to copy the directory structure of any given directory to your clipboard, either including all files, or only those tracked by Git.
+It also allows you to recreate directories and files from a copied tree structure.

-## Structure
+## Example

-The project has the following structure:
+Here is an example of Directory Tree Copier's output:

 ```
 directory-tree-copier/